-“GeoInformation for Sustainable Urban Management,” is designed to promote the use of geospatial tools and information for decision-makers in medium to large cities (defined as cities with populations between 350,000 to 2 million) in the developing world.
+“GeoInformation for Sustainable Urban Management and Resilience,” is designed to promote the use of geospatial tools and information for decision-makers in medium to large cities (defined as cities with populations between 350,000 to 2 million) in the developing world.
 The program goal is to improve the efficiency and sustainability of service delivery in the burgeoning urban centers of these regions.

 The program will support several types of activities including: (1) training workshops for urban professionals in the use of geospatial tools and information; (2) grants to middle and large size cities to facilitate information collection and the application of geoinformation in order to increase management capacity; and (3) research and roundtables on topics linked to global urban sustainability.

 Program funding comes from a public-private partnership.
 Current partners include the U.S. Department of State, the U.S. Department of Housing and Urban Development, Environmental Systems Research Institute (ESRI), Trimble Navigation, Ltd., and the Association of American Geographers (AAG).
 As the program expands additional partners will be sought from other U.S. Government Agencies, international organizations, non-government organizations, the private sector, and foundations.

 The program is planned for implementation in developing regions worldwide.
 Currently, projects are underway in the Middle East-North Africa Region (MENA).